 LogMeIn Settings: If the 3D chart does not work, try changing the following settings:

 Windows XP also comes with a similar built-in remote desktop feature.
 To access it, click, Start, All Programs, Accessories, Communications, Remote Desktop Connection.
-Note that if you use one of these remote desktop solutions, the computer you are connected to is 'disabled' during use by the other user.
+Note that if you use one of these remote desktop solutions, the computer you are connected to is disabled during use by the other user.
 In other words, it doesn't increase the number of users you can have.
 See hints below in the Terminal Services section if you are having trouble with your connection.

-using RDP, you should change the following options:
+If using RDP, you should change the following options: